AdobeDocs/experience-manager-forms-cloud-service.en/help/adding-reviewers-form.md

 For more information, see [User Administration and Services](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security.html).
 Ensure that you add the group you create as a member of the out-of-the-box user group: **forms-submission-reviewers**.
 This user group is shipped with AEM Forms, and it ensures that users are added as submission reviewers.

-To associate user groups with an adaptive form:
+To associate user groups with an Adaptive Form:

 1. In the authoring mode, navigate to **Forms** &gt; **Forms & Documents**.
-1. Use the **Select **option to select an adaptive form, and click **View Properties**.
+1. Use the **Select **option to select an Adaptive Form, and click **View Properties**.
 1. In the Properties window of the form, click **Edit**, and then click **ADVANCED**.
 1. Enter the group in the submission reviewer group field, and click **Done**.

-   The submission reviewer group field appears with the name you specified in the edited metadata schema of adaptive forms.
+   The submission reviewer group field appears with the name you specified in the edited metadata schema of Adaptive Forms.

 >[!NOTE]
 >